syncfusion-content/blazor-docs/blazor/multiselect-dropdown/popup-setting.md

 ## Programmatically opening and closing popup

-You can programmatically open and close the popup by accessing the `ShowPopupAsync()` and `HidePopupAsync()` methods through an instance of the multiselecr.
+You can programmatically open and close the popup by accessing the `ShowPopupAsync()` and `HidePopupAsync()` methods through an instance of the multiselect.
 Bind the click event of a button to these methods.
 When the button is clicked, it will trigger the respective method and open or close the popup.

 {% highlight Razor %}